2014-15 Backcountry Film Festival Line Up

 Who will see my film?

 The Backcountry Film Festival premieres in Boise, Idaho and travels during the winter months in more than 100 towns worldwide and is seen by more than 20,000 outdoor enthusiasts.

 What does it cost to submit your film?
 Submitting is FREE!

 What do I need to submit?

-Submissions must be in DVD format, received in our Boise office by September 15 and include three copies of your film.
-Mail package to: Winter Wildlands Alliance, Attn: Shelley Pursell, 910 Main Street, Suite 235, Boise ID 83702.
-Contact Shelley Pursell at firstname.lastname@example.org for more details.
+Submissions can be in either digital or DVD format.
+You can send me your film via Vimeo or YouTube with a download option.
+Via Dropbox works as well.
+All submissions must be received by September 15.
+If sending a DVD please mail package to: Winter Wildlands Alliance, Attn: Shelley Pursell, 910 Main Street, Suite 235, Boise ID 83702.
+Contact Shelley Pursell at email@example.com for more details.

 Don’t see your town?
 Tour dates are added daily so please check back often.
 If you are interested in hosting in your town please contact Shelley Pursell for details, firstname.lastname@example.org

 Berkeley - February 26th Hosted by WWA and ClifBar.

 North Lake Tahoe- February 27th at Alpenglow Sports